w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 {{ polkadot: 15 DOT for a 2-week :polkadot }}{{ kusama: 1.5 KSM for a 2-week :kusama }} lock period
 => {{ polkadot: 15 x 2 = 30 Votes :polkadot }}{{ kusama: 1.5 x 2 = 3 Votes :kusama }}

-Even though combined both Logan and Kevin vote with more
+Even though both Logan and Kevin vote with more
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} than Peter, the lock period for both of them is less than Peter’s, leading to their voting power counting as less.

 :::info Staked tokens can be used in governance

 While a token is locked, you can still use it for voting and [staking](./learn-staking.md).
-You are only prohibited from transferring these tokens to another account. **See the section about [OpenGov locks](#voting-on-a-referendum), and the learn more about locks on the [Balances page](./learn-account-balances.md#locks).**
+You are only prohibited from transferring these tokens to another account. **See the section about [OpenGov locks](#voting-on-a-referendum), and learn more about locks on the [Balances page](./learn-account-balances.md#locks).**

 :::